agile-ts/documentation/docs/Interfaces.md

 #### `background`

-If the data object/s should be collected in `background`, so that no Component rerender which has bound the Collection to itself.
+When `true`, the data object/s are collected in `background` and won't cause any rerender on Components that have subscribed the Collection.
 ```ts {5}
   // Causes rerender on Components
   MY_COLLECTION.collect({id: 1, name: "jeff"});